 Opening Hours: Open 7 days from 10 am to 5 pm (closed Good Friday and Christmas Day)

 24 hour Sydney and Bondi Beach hop-on hop-off ticket with 34 stops available.
-Classic ticket is for 24 hours but you can also purchase a premium ticket for 48 hours.
-Free wi-fi onboard.
+A classic ticket is for 24 hours but you can also purchase a premium ticket for 48 hours.
+Free wi-fi on board.

 A small group of maximum 14 people for the best 360-degree views of Sydney on your Sydney Harbour Bridge Climb at twilight.

 A romantic spin on the ever-popular Sydney Harbour Bridge Climb, the Twilight Climb option will see you heading in the opposite direction of the sun as you ascend the iconic Sydney landmark while the sun slowly hides itself below the horizon, bathing the city in a magical dusky glow.
 As with the other climbs, you’ll spend an entertaining 3.5 hours harnessing up and then joining with your fellow climbers and friendly Climb Leader on a journey that will take you to the summit of one of Australia’s most famous feats of architecture and showcase the best of Sydney’s highlights under the cover of charming orange-pink haze.

 Good to know: you will need to book in advance for this popular Sydney twilight activity